reactjs/react.dev/beta/src/content/apis/react/useCallback.md

 In this example, the `ShippingForm` component is **artificially slowed down** so that you can see what happens when a React component you're rendering is genuinely slow.
 Try incrementing the counter and toggling the theme.

-When you increment the counter, the `ShippingForm` re-renders.
-Since its rendering is artificially slowed down, the interaction feels slow.
-Then try toggling the theme.
-You'll notice that toggling the theme is fast because the slowed-down `ShippingForm` component skips re-rendering.
-It is able to skip re-rendering because it's wrapped in [`memo`](/apis/react/memo) *and* the props passed to it are the same as during the last render.
-Specifically, the `handleSubmit` function does not change between the re-renders thanks to `useCallback`.
-Its dependencies (`product` and `referrerId`) have not changed, so `useCallback` returns a cached function.
+Incrementing the counter feels slow because it forces the slowed down `ShippingForm` to re-render.
+That's expected because the counter has changed, and so you need to reflect the user's new choice on the screen.

+Next, try toggling the theme. **Thanks to `useCallback` together with [`memo`](/apis/react/memo), it’s fast despite the artificial slowdown!** `ShippingForm` skipped re-rendering because the `handleSubmit` function has not changed.
+The `handleSubmit` function has not changed because both `productId` and `referral` (your `useCallback` dependencies) haven't changed since last render.

 <Sandpack>